 Q: Can non-degree or “visiting” students take summer classes at Morgan State University?

-A: Yes, Non-degree seeking or “visiting” students are eligible to take classes during the either of the 2015 Summer Sessions which begin May 26th and ends August 7th.
+A: Yes, Non-degree seeking or “visiting” students are eligible to take classes during the 2015 winter session which begins January 5th and ends January 22nd.
 All non-degree or visiting students must apply for admission to Morgan State University using the online application.
 Applicants must identify themselves as a "visiting" or "non-degree seeking" student in order to find the winter session option.

 Application Procedures for Non-Degree Students